icgc-dcc/dcc-release/dcc-release-job/dcc-release-job-stage/README.md

-ICGC DCC - ETL2 Stage
+ICGC DCC - Release Stage
 ===

 Stage module for loading files from the submission system into a canonical ETL format.